 “You stole my clothes while we were at the creek.
 Everybody saw my boobs!”

-He snickered but then shrank back when I glared at him.
+He snickered but then shrank back when I poked him with the mop handle again.

 “Then you told everyone that I smelled like yogurt.”